Rats in Singapore: 2 can become 2 million in 2 years if there is no intervention

 Fighting infestation is complex, requiring more than just trapping and extermination, said pest controllers.

 Infestations within household flats are relatively contained, but the scenario differs in large commercial buildings like shopping malls.

-Such structures comprise common areas like corridors and stairs, alongside individual units and stalls.
+Such structures comprise common areas like corridors and staircases, alongside individual units and stalls.
 Rats, oblivious to such boundaries, will start exploring freely once they gain entry.

 Dr Foo noted that inspections often reveal hidden complexities, such as obstructed views and inaccessible infestation sites.

-“Typically, our inspection begins at the ceiling,” she said.
 “When we open the ceiling panels, we often encounter numerous service lines like piping and wiring, which can obstruct our vision, posing difficulties to thoroughly assess an infestation.”

-Compounding the problem is the unwillingness of people to pay for pest extermination.
-Reasons, said exterminators, include a prevailing belief that rat elimination is a one-time solution, and the financial strain associated with continuous surveillance.
+Compounding the problem is people’s unwillingness to pay beyond the bare minimum for pest extermination.

+Reasons include a prevailing belief that rat elimination is a one-time solution, and the financial strain associated with continuous surveillance, said exterminators.

-But Ms Tang, a property manager, stands out as a notable exception.
+Depending on the severity of the infestation, the equipment used and the frequency of inspections, rat management programmes can cost between $300 and $30,000 a year.

 The 46-year-old, who declined to disclose her full name, said her company, which manages a commercial building, invests about $33,000 annually in pest control efforts.

-This commitment is mainly driven by a desire to avoid any negative social media exposure about rat infestations, given the propensity of people, especially vloggers, to capture and share videos and images of buildings without prior notification.
+This commitment is mainly driven by a desire to avoid any negative social media exposure about rat infestation, given that people may capture and share videos and images of buildings without prior notification.

 Other factors complicating pest control include the challenge of coordinating across different stakeholders in commercial buildings and the lack of natural predators.